 - Best eaten the day they are made: One thing I noticed, mug cakes are best eaten the day they are made, or should I say immediately after you made them while they are still soft and moist.
 Sometimes, as you store it longer, it could get dry.
 If this happens, reheat it for 10 seconds.

-- 2 tablespoons chocolate chips (half bittersweet and half semisweet)
+- 2 tbsp Chocolate Chips or chopped Chocolate (half bittersweet and half semisweet)

-- 1/2 teaspoon instant espresso powder – optional
+- 1/2 tsp instant Espresso Powder – optional

-- 1 tablespoon unsweetened cocoa powder – sifted to remove lumps
+- 1 tbsp unsweetened Cocoa Powder – sifted to remove lumps

 - Salted Caramel Sauce